aniskhan001/aniskhan001.github.io/content/life/how-n26-helped-me-save-a-lot-of-money.md

 I opened up an account with them to try out.
 But I did not use it regularly for the first year.
 I took a look at the different features it provides and at first it did not understand all the concepts at the beginning, e.g: _N26 Spaces_.
-This bank is very different compared to what I was using in my home country.
-So naturally it took me some time to understand the core concepts of its main features.
+This bank was pretty different from my old bank back home, so it took a while to get the hang of things.

 {{< figure
     src="/img/life/n26-cover.jpg"